Stage 1: Naive Optimism

 Stage 7: Acceptance/Defeat

-I pull up in front of our house, put the car into park and announce, “THANK GOD!” like I just emerged from a high speed chase and got off scott-free.
+I pull up in front of our house, put the car into park and announce, “THANK GOD!” like I just emerged from a high speed chase and got off Scot-free.
 As the kids get out, I refuse to look them in the eye.
 The backseat is trashed, goldfish smashed all over the upholstery.
 “Please bring your stuff in!”
 I say while fake-smiling so big I worry I might be scaring them.
 I let us into the house and collapse onto the couch with the bag of goldfish in my lap.
-It’s 4:30 and I’m thinking about cracking a beer.
-Instead I head out onto the porch for 25 minutes of angst-yoga instead, half-listening as all the other neighborhood mothers roll in with their kids.
+It’s 4:30pm and I’m thinking about cracking a beer.
+Instead I head out onto the porch for 25 minutes of angst-yoga while half-listening as all the other neighborhood mothers roll in with their kids.
 I hear a backpack smack the pavement when I’m in downward dog.
 In warrior two, I catch a glimpse of a sibling hair-pull.
 In savasana, I hear my neighbor two doors down mutter, “Jesus Christ, nothing’s ever enough!”
 By the time I finish up my sweary yoga, I think I feel a little bit calmer — and a little less alone.